 The mean annual rate of Relative Sea Level (RSL) change for Lyttelton between and is approximately mm per year with a Standard Error of +/- mm per year.

-Corrected for subsidence and Vertical Land Movement (VLM) of +/- mm per year (GPS Solution: NGL14), the mean annual rate of Absolute Sea Level (ASL) change for Lyttelton between and is approximately mm per year () with a Standard Error of +/- mm per year.
+Corrected for subsidence and Vertical Land Movement (VLM) of +/- mm per year (GPS Solution: GT3), the mean annual rate of Absolute Sea Level (ASL) change for Lyttelton between and is approximately mm per year () with a Standard Error of +/- mm per year.

 The mean Relative Sea Level acceleration for Lyttelton between and is approximately mm/year2.

-Hover above any of the lines to see individual annual MSL values in the tooltip.
-The tooltips for the annual observed Relative MSL (dark blue) line will also show values corresponding to +/- one standard deviation given alongside in brackets.
+Hover above the blue line showing annual observed Relative MSL to see individual annual MSL values in the tooltip with values corresponding to +/- one standard deviation given alongside in brackets.

 Please note that Mean Sea Level predicted from the facility to project the above trendlines into the future are estimates only.